-Nothing encouraged much pre-release speculation about what the earbuds would eventually look like.
-Our first proper view reveals they are distinctive transparent in look – not quite as transparent as some promotional material indicated, but they do feature a stem that’s completely transparent, with the microphones, magnets and circuit board in full view.
+Nothing encouraged pre-release speculation about what the earbuds would eventually look like, and the first proper view revealed their distinctive transparent appearance with the microphones, magnets and circuit board in full view.

 The model name is engraved into the earbud’s stem with the colours used a minimalist mixture of red, black and white.

 Each earbud weighs 4.7g, features pressure-relieving vents for added comfort and comes with three customisable liquid silicone tips for finding the best fit.

 What features do the Nothing ear (1) have?

 The Nothing ear (1) boasts up to 34 hours playtime with the case, dropping to 24 hours with noise cancellation on.
 That’s similar to the Sony WF-1000XM4 and better than the AirPods Pro and QuietComfort Earbuds.